-When faced with a sudden rent price increase, the first step is fully understanding your contract obligations and terms.
+The first step is understanding your contract obligations when faced with a sudden rent price increase.
 For example, landlords in some states must follow specific rules when they want to raise the rent.

 Research your local rules and regulations to know whether your area's rent increases are legal.
-More likely than not, your landlord is aware of what they can and cannot do, but it doesn't hurt to know where you stand legally with the rent increases.
+More likely than not, your landlord knows what they can and cannot do, but it doesn't hurt to know where you stand legally with the rent increases.

 The following states, for example, have rent control laws that determine how much your rent can be increased and specific prerequisites that must be met before rent can be increased: